box/box-java-sdk-samples/README.md

 box-appusers-java-sample
 ------------------------

-A sample Java Servlet application that can create and use box AppUser accounts.
+A sample Java Servlet application that can create and utilize Box AppUser accounts.
+Functionality includes user creation, file upload and download, file preview and basic file navigation.

 Copyright and License
 ---------------------